Pytonballoon810/awesome/USAGE.md

 #### Add to Start Menu

-The `add_to_start_menu.reg` file adds a context menu entry that lets you quickly add any file or folder to the Windows Start Menu.
+The `registry/add_to_start_menu.reg` file adds a context menu entry that lets you quickly add any file or folder to the Windows Start Menu.

 ##### Add to Start Menu - Installation

-1. Double-click on `add_to_start_menu.reg`
+1. Double-click on `registry/add_to_start_menu.reg`
 2. Accept any security prompts that appear

 ##### Add to Start Menu - Usage